hansetag/iceberg-catalog/README.md

 - **Change Events**: Built-in support to emit change events (CloudEvents), which enables you to react to any change that happen to your tables.
 - **Change Approval**: Changes can also be prohibited by external systems.
 This can be used to prohibit changes to tables that would invalidate Data Contracts, Quality SLOs etc. Simply integrate with your own change approval via our `ContractVerification` trait.
 - **Multi-Tenant capable**: A single deployment of our catalog can serve multiple projects - all with a single entrypoint.
-All Iceberg and Warehouse configurations are completly separated between Warehouses.
+All Iceberg and Warehouse configurations are completely separated between Warehouses.
 - **Written in Rust**: Single 18Mb all-in-one binary - no JVM or Python env required.
 - **Storage Access Management**: Built-in S3-Signing that enables support for self-hosted as well as AWS S3 WITHOUT sharing S3 credentials with clients.
 - **Well-Tested**: Integration-tested with `spark` and `pyiceberg` (support for S3 with this catalog from pyiceberg 0.7.0)